OpenSourceEconomics/ada_topics/src/ada_topics/pandas_basics/groupby/screencast/slides.md

 # Grouped data is required all the time

 - size of groups
-- aggregate group differences in other variables
+- calculate shares by some other variable
-- stratified sampling of individuals
+- calculate group differences in some variables

 ---